Experimental Analysis of Large-scale Learnable Vector Storage Compression: Experiments and Analysis

 \subsubsection{Ability of Compression}

 \textbf{TT, Dedup, and Pruning can reach all compression ratios.} Similar to the DLRM experiment, we compress under four memory budgets.
-TT essentially performs two SVD decompositions with moderate dimensions to enable a wide range of compression ratios.
-In contrast, (Mag)SVD cannot support too small memory budgets, because their memory scales linearly with the corpus cardinality.
-Pure SVD cannot support too large memory budgets, because decompositions with too large intermediate dimensions are difficult to compute.
+TT essentially performs two SVDs with moderate dimensions to enable a wide range of compression ratios.
+In contrast, (Mag)SVD cannot support small memory budgets, because their memory scales linearly with the corpus cardinality.
+Pure SVD cannot support large memory budgets, because it is difficult to decompose with large intermediate dimensions.
 Dedup and Pruning have adjustable thresholds, making them applicable for almost any memory budget.
-(Mag)PQ cannot support too large compression ratios due to complex computations in clustering.
-INT8/16 support only several compression ratios with fixed data types.
+(Mag)PQ cannot support large compression ratios due to complex computations in clustering.
+INT8/16 only support several fixed compression ratios.